-- Wash off all dirt and grime from the unit. - Check all hydraulic hoses and fittings for damage before installing the backhoe onto your power unit.
+- Wash off all dirt and grime from the unit.
+This will assist you in making a visual inspection and help avoid overlooking any worn or damaged components. - Check all hydraulic hoses and fittings for damage before installing the backhoe onto your power unit.
 (Check for leaks after the backhoe has been properly installed.) - Check all lubrication points to ensure there is sufficient grease for smooth operation. - Check all bolts for tightness.